DrunkenMaster2004/cbmen/README.md

 To use cbmen, you need to have Node.js, npm and bash installed on your machine.

+First of all initialize your project by `npm init` and then

 ```bash
 npm i -D cbmen && npx cbmen
 ```